 Justicia spicigera, commonly known as Mexican honeysuckle, is a winter time beauty native to Honduras, Belize, Costa Rica, El Salvador, Guatemala, Nicaragua and Mexico.
 Despite the name, it’s not closely related to the invasive Japanese honeysuckle or our native coral and white honeysuckle.
 This plant is in the Acanthus family and more closely related to our native flame acanthus and ruellia.
 Plant this perennial during the winter months to encourage a strong root system.
 Mexican honeysuckle prefers partial shade and well-drained soil, it will grow to an average height and width of 3-4 feet and can be cut back in late winter to maintain a more compact form.
 The bright orange, tube-like flowers are a delight for nectar-seeking hummingbirds.

 In central Texas we usually have mild winters, some winters are milder than others.
 There are many native plants that may catch your eye this winter.
 Make note of them as these species can be great additions to your garden.
-I’ve observed purple skullcap, mealy blue salvia, Turk’s cap, native lantana and blackfoot daisy flowering in the coldest months of winter.
+I’ve observed Wright’s skullcap, Dahlberg daisy, mealy blue sage, Turk’s cap, native lantana, Gregg’s mistflower and blackfoot daisy flowering in the coldest months of winter.
 Don’t forget that many warm-season, native bunch grasses look great all winter by providing texture in the garden.
 Utilize grasses such as little bluestem, Lindheimer’s muhly, yellow Indian grass, Gulf muhly, etc. for their benefit to wildlife and aesthetic appeal.